Everything You Need to Know about BGA Technology in PCB Assembly

 Localized heating: the heating process is done very carefully and it is limited to the defect area on the board.
 Localized heating ensures the safety of neighboring components on the board.

-JLCPCB BGA Technology:
+JLCPCB BGA Technology

-JLCPCB is widely recognized as a trusted provider of PCB manufacturing and assembly services, and offer BGA production as a key component of their comprehensive service portfolio.
+JLCPCB is widely recognized as a trusted provider of PCB manufacturing and assembly services, and offers BGA production as a key component of their comprehensive service portfolio.
 Their expertise lies in the production and assembly of PCBs that incorporate BGA packages.
 BGA packages, known for their advanced packaging technology, consist of a grid of solder balls that facilitate high-density interconnections.
 JLCPCB provides a highly efficient system of testing and inspection of the BGA-PCB products before finalizing and sending them to customers.

 JLCPCB's BGA production services are specifically tailored to address the demands of contemporary electronics, ensuring that customers' diverse requirements for BGA integration into their PCB designs are met with utmost precision and quality.